cmrunton/tls-dashboard/README.md

 If you're using this on a local machine, and you haven't made any changes to the default config, then once you've ran `node get_cert_info.js` as described above, all you have to do is open the `web_service/index.html` file in your browser of choice.
 All of the dependencies are there and the links are relative, so you should be good to go.

 ### Production
-To get the web service started on a remote server, you'll need to either move the contents of the `web_service` directory to somewhere in your web site's path, or create a symlink from the web site path back to the directory.
+To get the web service started on a remote server, you'll need to either move the contents of the `web_service` directory to somewhere in your web site's path, or create a symlink (recommended if you're using Git to deploy) from the web site path back to the directory.
 If you move the contents, please update the `output_file.path` config value.
 Again, since all of the Dashbaord's dependencies are in the `web_service` directory, and the links are relative links, there's nothing else you need to change.

 ## Example
 Take a look at a live example page [here on GitLab][1].
 Screenshots below.